voxsim/knowledge/web/html/README.md

 ## Inline Elements
 Inline elements can affect sections of text anywhere within a line.

+Inline boxes don’t affect vertical spacing.
+They’re not for determining layout—they’re for styling stuff inside of a block.

+The width of inline boxes is based on the content it contains, not the width of the parent element.

 ### emphasis (italic) elements
 For instance, `<p>` is a block-level element, while `<em>` is an inline element that affects a span of text inside of a paragraph.
 It stands for “emphasis”, and it’s typically displayed as italicized text.